OlegGorj/golang-projects/rest-api-to-cassandra/README.md

 This project designed to test functionality of Golang REST API with Cassandra as backend.

+> NOTE:
+> Git Repository for deployment Cassandra on Docker containers located at [this link - cassandra-on-docker](https://github.com/OlegGorj/cassandra-on-docker)

 Service have configuration file(config.json), which contains:

  - port for service listen